Updated June 22, 2021

 - You should stay home and away from others while you wait for the result.

-If you develop symptoms or test positive, call your doctor or clinic right away.
+3. Isolate if you develop symptoms or test positive, and call your doctor or clinic right away.
 If you don’t have a doctor, call 211.
 Keep away from others, even in your own home, so you don’t get other people sick.
-This is called isolation.

 If you didn’t have close contact